tbilik/senior-project-documentation/README.md

 ## Object Detection Model Training

-The first necessary to training the model is to download and compile the jetson inference libraries.
+The first necessary to training the model is to download and compile the jetson inference libraries and tools.
 These libraries allow for the usage of classification models, object detection models, and semantic segmentation models in Python/C++.
+The tools are useful for downloading the dataset and training.
 [Nvidia has a good guide on how to set this up](https://github.com/dusty-nv/jetson-inference/blob/master/docs/building-repo-2.md), so I'm not going to delve into many details in this documentation.

 When you're at the "download models" screen of the build process, make sure to select "SSD-Mobilenet-V2" from the object detection models list.